Set up your sending domain for Adapty Mail

 Domain warm-up

 New domains have no reputation with email providers like Gmail or Yahoo, so high-volume sends from a fresh domain risk landing in spam.
-Adapty Mail handles warm-up automatically by ramping your daily send limit across 14 tiers.
-No configuration needed.
+Adapty Mail warms every domain up on its own, in two ways that run at the same time.
+Neither needs configuration.

 How tiers work